DevExpress/devextreme-angular/docs/setup-3rd-party-dependencies.md

 ## Globalize registration ##

-If you are using Globalize for your application localization, Globalize and CLDR scripts should also be registered in the `tsconfig.json` file in the `compilerOptions.paths` section:
+If you localize your application using Globalize, register the Globalize and CLDR scripts in the `tsconfig.json` file in the `compilerOptions.paths` section:

 ```js
 {